 - 1. Minimum GPA: An undergraduate student must maintain a cumulative University grade point average (GPA) of at least 2.00.
 A graduate student must maintain a cumulative GPA of at least 3.00. - 2.
 Minimum Pace: A student must successfully complete at least 75% of the credit hours they attempt. - 3.
 Maximum Timeframe: A student may attempt no more than 134% of the credit hours required by his or her degree program.

-For more specific information about the policy and the appeal procedure, see the Office of Student Financial Services' Web site (http://finaid.utexas.edu/eligible/sap.html).
+For more specific information about the policy and the appeal procedure, see the Office of Financial Aid's website (http://finaid.utexas.edu/financialaid/maintain/sap.html).

 Types of Financial Aid